NCERT Solutions Class 11 Chemistry Chapter 5 – Free PDF Download

 At constant pressure, the volume of a fixed mass of gas is directly proportional to its absolute temp.

 It was found that for all gasses (at any given pressure), the plot of volume vs. temp. (in

 If we extend the line to zero volume, then it intersects the temp-axis at

 Therefore, it can be said that

 If the critical temp of a gas is higher then it is easier to liquefy.
 That is the intermolecular forces of attraction among the molecules of gas are directly proportional to its critical temp.

 Therefore, in CO2 intermolecular forces of attraction are stronger.

 Q23.
-What is the physical significance of Van der Waals parameters?
+Explain the physical significance of Van der Waals parameters?